georgepaterson/angular-1.x-to-2.x/README.md

 ## Components

+Components are the main building block of an Angular 2 app, they are an evolution of the component directive introduced in Angular 1.5

-Component directives were introduced in Angular 1.5, they are directives that define their own templates, controllers and bindings.
-Component directives became components in Angular 2, for a component directive to be upgraded to a component they require the following properties.
+Component directives are directives that define their own templates, controllers and bindings.
+For a component directive to be upgraded to a component they require the following properties.

 	restrict: 'E'
 	scope: {}